 Do these VPNs work on other browsers?

-Can my real location be exposed?
+Can my real location be exposed when using a VPN?

 Although a VPN is designed to hide your real location, there are instances where it might be exposed, such as when your VPN connection drops or due to a DNS leak.
 However, reputable VPN providers implement advanced security features like kill switches and DNS leak protection to prevent your actual location from being exposed, ensuring your privacy and security at all times.